Compiling and Installing¶

 The following compilers are known to work, if you know of others or you’re willing to maintain support for other compiler get in touch.

-Microsoft Visual Studio 2015 or later is required, for building on Windows.
+Microsoft Visual Studio 2019 Version 16.11 or later and Windows SDK of at least 20348 is required, for building on Windows.

 Third party/extra tools.¶